 end

-@create_record_double is going to match any POST to http://localhost:4578/api/tweet_search_records.
+is going to match any POST to http://localhost:4578/api/tweet_search_records.
 It is not going to return any content, just an HTTP 201 repsonse.
 Ideally it should also be hidden inside its own domain object, but for demonstration purposes let us leave it as is.
 Much like the Twitter search API, The Vegan Police Intelligence Service host address also needs to be changed to point to the REST-assured instance.

-Our Then step is going to analyse what requests have hit @create_record_double (if any) and verify that they match our expectations.
+step is going to analyse what requests have hit @create_record_double

 Then /^the record should be sent to The Vegan Police Intelligence Service$/ do